 - Provides a premium level of security in 5G networks, allowing the storage and management of all crypto keys and algorithms combining the strengths of Ericsson’s 5G Core Subscriber Data Management solution and Thales market leading HSM.

 - Is compliant with major security standards in the industry and adds a compliance stamp to CSPs who are operating in markets with stricter regulatory requirements.

 - Enables a safer industry ecosystem for use cases innovation in 5G by addressing the needs of verticals with very strict security requirements – from developers to consumers in the ecosystem chain.

 - And finally, as part of Ericsson’s CCSM offering, it secures all required integration quality and support within one TCO.

 You can find an in-depth analysis of how Ericsson provides HSM-based authentication in my article for the Ericsson blog.

 At Mobile World Congress 2022, Thales, is showcasing its 5G security solutions that ensure the integrity of sensitive data across 5G network infrastructure.
-For more information or a demonstration For more information or a demonstration of the solution explained in this blog visit Chen Arbel, VP Innovation & Strategy, Head of 5G & Cloud Security at Thales in Hall 2, Stand 2J30 or visit the 5G solutions page.
+For more information or a demonstration For more information or a demonstration of the solution explained in this blog visit Chen Arbel, Associate VP, Business Development, 5G at Thales in Hall 2, Stand 2J30 or visit the 5G solutions page.